Welcome to the websites of ADT!

 We would like to infrom you about the structure of our association and what we do.
 For the latest information about animal breeding in Germany and all questions relating to the production and marketing of animals and animal products, please refer to the corresponding pages of our member organisations.

 The German Animal Breeders Federation (Arbeitsgemeinschaft Deutscher Tierzüchter e.V., ADT) is a union of the national umbrella organisations of cattle, pig, horse, poultry, sheep and goat breeders.
 In line with the tasks of each member organisation, we mainly represent the areas of breeding, performance and quality testing and insemination, as well as marketing, in particular to other EU member states and to Third countries.
 Major topics include matters of animal production, animal health and animal welfare, and the development of the Common Agricultural Policy (CAP).
 The general development of the EU and its integration into world trade (WTO) are also monitored.
-The association’s head office, the Haus der Tierzucht Breeding House is located in Bonn, in the same building as its largest member organisation, the German Livestock Association BRS.
+The association’s head office, the Haus der Tierzucht (House of animal breeding) is located in Bonn, in the same building as its largest member organisation, the German Livestock Association BRS.
 In Brussels, the ADT has an office in the

 Purpose of the association:

 to bring together and promote all efforts aimed at improving the economic efficiency and competitive strength of German animal products and bringing the requirements of ecology and economics into line with each other.
 Its activity is not geared towards commercial success.

 Since opening its office in Brussels in autumn 2001, the main task of ADT has been to safeguard the interests of its affiliated member organisations with regard to European institutions (in particular the Commission and Parliament).
 The ADT provides members with the latest information and documentation from Brussels and at the same time provides protagonists in the capital of Europe with information from the